 The attainment status of the location the proposed activity will occur within will dictate if General Conformity is relevant.
 According to Section 176(c) of the CAA, General Conformity applies only in nonattainment and maintenance areas.
 Even if indirect emissions associated with an action located in an attainment area occurs in a nonattainment or maintenance area, conformity does not apply.

-If the action takes place in an attainment area, the General Conformity Rule does not apply.
+If the entire action is proposed to take place within an attainment area, the General Conformity Rule does not apply.

 Attainment status determination is usually relatively easy and is detailed below: